mactul/powermake/documentation.md

 If the tip above isn't enough to setup vscode, here is more details:

+> [!IMPORTANT]
+> First thing first, by default vscode doesn't use the `compile_commands.json`.
+> If you are using `python makefile.py --generate-vscode` that's not a problem, because it generates a local settings.json that tells vscode to use this file.
+> However, if you are not using the `--generate-vscode` option, we recommend adding `"C_Cpp.default.compileCommands": ".vscode/compile_commands.json"` in your User Settings json file (Ctrl + Shift + P > search "settings" > click on "Preferences: Open User Settings (JSON)")

 The `compile_commands.json` can easily be generated by powermake with the option `-o` (`--compile-commands-dir`).
 ```sh